jyshtty/basic-react_fastapi_app/explain.md

-# Explain Like I'm 5 — How This App Works
+# How This App Works

 ---